 This section utilizes the inner workings of the WordPress platform.
 Some items reviewed include checking to ensure the installed plugins, themes, and WordPress version are up to date.
-Keeping your plugins, themes and WordPress version updated helps ensure your site is working at peak performance and minimizes vulnerabilities.
+Keeping your plugins, themes, and WordPress version updated helps ensure your site is working at peak performance and minimizes vulnerabilities.

-Looking at a site through a website audit lens helps identify the strengths and weaknesses and create a plan to improve these weaknesses.
+Looking at a site through a website audit lens helps identify its strengths and weaknesses and create a plan to improve these weaknesses.
 We at RadiateWP would love to help you improve your website with our experience.

 RadiateWP offers a free instant “quick audit,” no commitment necessary.